simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

   - `c` leaves, `b` leaves, the proposal moves to "Kick"
   - Any of the above, but stopping anywhere in the middle (called stuttering)

-Our full spec of course has many other things to worry about.
+Our full spec has many other things to worry about.
-It needs to capture who to kick, send and receive the appropriate messages to act on the proposal, handle arbitrary members, and handle them joining in the first place.
+It needs to capture who to kick, send and receive the appropriate messages to act on the proposal, handle arbitrary members, and handle members joining in the first place.
 However, this simplified part of the spec illustrates start to finish how we can define multiple stateful entities changing to new states based on their current states.

 ## More Advanced Syntax